aleksandar023/TR1Remastered-CavesLevel-QA-Checklist/TR1 - Bug examples.md

 The first marble floor texture tile inside the Neptune Room uses an incorrect variant — the brown triangular patterns are oriented incorrectly, causing a misalignment with the adjacent tiles.

 **Expected Result:**
-The correct corner marble floor texture tile should be applied, showing two brown triangle strips aligned properly along the adjacent walls.
+The correct corner marble floor texture tile is applied, showing two brown triangle strips aligned properly along the adjacent walls.
 *(See attached image: “TR001_Neptune_Room_2.jpg”)*

 **Severity:** Minor